 STAR Predictor Competition - Final Positions

-Congratulations to Richard Ruffle who is this season's winner of the STAR Predictor Competition!
+Congratulations to Richard Ruffle who is the 2013-14 season's winner of the STAR Predictor Competition!
 The Predictor is a competition to see who can predict the highest number of winning teams across the season drawn from 17 groups.
 The entry fees are split between prize money and a donation to RFC Academy.

 Over the season Richard accumulated 1230 points, Fiona Butler came second (1221 points) with Paul Ellix in third (1212).The consolation prize of a Swansea mug goes to Jacob Sasaska!

 Thank you to all those who took part, The results can be download here.
 Wendie will be in touch with the prize winners in due course.

 Dave Hunt's Annual Review of RFC Finances

 Regular STAR members will know that each year STAR member Dave Hunt delves into the latest published finances of RFC, combines them with answers from specific questions he has raised with the them, and produces a valuable insight into the club finances in a way that can be more easily understood by the majority of supporters.